toyxyz/AIGODLIKE-ComfyUI-Studio/README.md

 Add editable notes to model information.
 You can write trigger words or cautions for LORA.

+The notes are stored in 'ComfyUI/custom_nodes/AIGODLIKE-ComfyUI-Studio/model-config.json'.
+Back them up as needed.

 ![image](https://github.com/user-attachments/assets/133291f6-3e35-40ba-bca1-bfb5b560de8b)

 Modify the name of the model to be more visible